Arthur Illies: Life and work

-He was born to Theodor Friedrich Wilhelm Illies, a merchant, and his wife, Albertine Mathilde née Schwarze.
+He was born in Hamburg to Theodor Friedrich Wilhelm Illies, a merchant, and his wife, Albertine Mathilde née Schwarze.
 He attended the Johanneum then, at sixteen, began an apprenticeship as a decorative painter at the firm of Wirth & Bay.
 In the evenings he studied nude drawing with Paul Düyffcke and, on Sundays, he studied animal drawing at the zoo with Heinrich Ehrich.
 In 1889, after passing his journeyman examination, he went to Munich for studies at the Königlichen Kunstgewerbeschule, where his primary instructor was Ludwig Lesker (1840-1890).
 The following year, he enrolled at the Munich Academy of Fine Arts.
 There, he studied with Johann Caspar Herterich.
 Dissatisfied, he left in 1892, without completing his studies, and returned to Hamburg.

 In 1894, he joined the Hamburger Künstlerverein and practiced Open-air painting with a group of his fellow artists.
 During this time, he produced over 60 landscapes.
 The following year, he began teaching at the "Painting School for Ladies" operated by Valesca Röver, and would work there until 1908.
 He was a co-founder of the Hamburgischer Künstlerklub in 1897, and became engaged to Minna Schwerdtfeger (1877–1901), one of his students.
 Two years later, he was sufficiently successful to have his own house built.

 He married Minna in 1900.
 A year later, she died during childbirth.
 Overwhelmed with grief, he took his new daughter Helga and went to live with his mother.
 It was some time before he returned to painting.
 He remarried in 1905, to another one of his students, Georgie Rabeler (1880–1960).
 They would eventually have five children together.
-His son Harald (1911-1985) also became a painter.
+His son Harald (1911–1985) also became a painter.